Skip to main content

 You may also find these documents useful:

-General Construction Contract (UK)
+General Construction Contract (UK) (Construction)

-Create a comprehensive General Construction Contract for commercial or residential construction works in England and Wales.
+Create a detailed General Construction Contract for commercial or residential construction works in England and Wales.
 This JCT-style contract covers HGCRA 1996 payment notices, CDM 2015 duties, liquidated damages for delay, retention, defects liability period, subcontracting provisions, adjudication rights, and Building Safety Act 2022 compliance.
 Suitable for new builds, commercial developments, and large-scale refurbishments.

 Building Contract (UK)